mmistakes/made-mistakes-jekyll/src/_posts/mastering-paper/2013-11-25-drawing-textures.md

 {% endfigure %}
 ---

-## Drawing Asphalt, Gravel, and Rocks
+## Drawing asphalt, gravel, and rocks

 When drawing sidewalks, roads, or any sort of rocky terrain I adapt the following process to fit most situations.